kheegan/CLAMATO2017/README.md

 # CLAMATO2017

-Code for generating tomographic reconstruction of Ly-a forest data from the 2017 CLAMATO Survey
+Code for pre-processing data required for tomographic reconstruction of Ly-a forest data from the 2017 CLAMATO Survey

 GEN_DACH_INPUT.PRO: From the observed spectra, fits continua, applies pixel masks, and extracts Ly-a forest pixels to create a binary file in a format appropriate for tomographic reconstruction using the Dachshund code (Stark et al 2015, MNRAS, 453, 311)